 – Participate in a special project such as mailing newsletters, writing articles, helping with special events, etc.

 Volunteers come from all walks of life; educational background and specific work experience are not important.
-What is important is the sense of professionalism.
-Volunteers go into the prison to teach skills, model good behavior, and offer respect and humanity in an otherwise difficult environment.
+What is important is professionalism.
+Volunteers enter the prison to teach skills, model good behavior, and offer respect in a challenging environment.

-If you are visiting or corresponding with an inmate within the Massachusetts prison system, you will need special permission to become a volunteer.
+If you are visiting or corresponding with someone in the Massachusetts prison system, you will need special permission to become a volunteer.
 If you have a history of incarceration, you will need to make a special application to be allowed to volunteer.

 The capacity to adhere to rules, set by the Department of Correction, is a key qualification.
-For the safety of volunteers, prison staff, and inmates, the prison staff has the authority to deny admission to a volunteer on a particular day or even ban a volunteer for more serious noncompliance.
+For the safety of volunteers, prison staff, and the people who are incarcerated, the prison staff has the authority to deny admission to a volunteer on a particular day or ban a volunteer for more serious noncompliance.

 Volunteering in the prison is not for everyone.
-If you seek to work with an inmate on a one-to-one basis, CPO does not provide these types of programs.
-You might look for opportunities to correspond as a pen pal or look for other organizations that do one-on-one mentoring of inmates.
+If you seek to work with an someone on a one-to-one basis, CPO does not provide these types of programs.
+You might look for opportunities to correspond as a pen pal or look for other organizations that do one-on-one mentoring with people in prison.

 While we do not offer training outside of the prison workshops, you will readily learn all aspects of volunteering by participating with one of our program leaders or longstanding volunteers.

 Our quarterly meetings, which are open to volunteers, are a great way to informally gain more skills.
 These meetings often include outside speakers whose backgrounds are relevant to our work.

-For the safety of the volunteers, staff and inmates, there are many rules and limitations on what you can wear and what you can bring in and take out of the prison.
+For the safety of the volunteers, staff and incarcerated population, there are many rules and limitations on what you can wear and what you can bring in and take out of the prison.
 You will learn the rules and expectations for conduct at the Department of Correction’s Volunteer Orientation.